Fair Labor Standards Act (FLSA)

 • Maximum accumulation of 2.5 hours per week of compensatory time

-• Sick and bereavement time is not included in the total number of hours worked
+• Sick, bereavement, and jury duty time is not included in the total number of hours worked

 • Compensatory Time may be: